Neville McGarr: Pre-war life

 McGarr was born in Johannesburg, South Africa and moved with his family to Durban, in 1923.
 He began his education there but suffered with polio and was paralyzed from the waist down at the age of twelve.
-McGarr did not give up and working constantly he managed to recover the use of his legs and by September 1930 was able to start high school, he was educated at Glenwood High School from 1932 to 1935 and before graduating he had earned a series of awards for sports and academic achievement and was a member of the first XV Rugby team for his school.
+McGarr did not give up and working constantly; he managed to recover the use of his legs and by September 1930 was able to start high school.
+He was educated at Glenwood High School from 1932 to 1935 and before matriculating he had earned a series of awards for sports and academic achievement and was a member of the first XV Rugby team for his school.
 He commenced work in the laboratories of Lever Brothers before moving to the Treasury Department of Durban Corporation.
 His hobbies involved his Rudge Special motorcycle and his BSA Scout sports car although he did complete a tour of duty with the naval reserve.

 Service career

-After war broke out McGarr and two friends enlisted in the South African Air Force to train as pilots in May 1940.
+After the Second World War broke out, McGarr and two friends enlisted in the South African Air Force to train as pilots in May 1940.
 On 23 May 1940 his service commenced and on 26 April 1941 he was commissioned as second lieutenant having been presented with his pilot's brevet.
 He was posted to Egypt on 21 July 1941 and in October 1941 joined No. 2 Squadron SAAF flying Curtiss P-40 Tomahawk fighters over the Libya-Egypt frontier.